aravhawk/archvsync/doc/ftpsync.conf.5.md

 **LOGROTATE**
 :   We do create three logfiles for every run.
 To save space we rotate them, this
-    defines how many we keep
+    defines how many we keep.

     Default: **14**

 ## Other options

 **LOCKTIMEOUT**
-:   Timeout for the lockfile, in case we have bash older than v4 (and no /proc)
+:   Timeout for the lockfile, in case we have bash older than v4 (and no /proc).

     Default: **3600**

 **UIPSLEEP**
 :   Number of seconds to sleep before retrying to sync whenever upstream
-    is found to be updating while our update is running
+    is found to be updating while our update is running.

     Default: **1200**

 **UIPRETRIES**
 :   Number of times the update operation will be retried when upstream
     is found to be updating while our update is running.
-    Note that these are retries, so: 1st attempt + retries = total attempts
+    Note that these are retries, so: 1st attempt + retries = total attempts.

     Default: **3**